christophfeinauer/PairwiseDistillations/README.md

 $ pushd evmutation/plmc/ && make all && popd
 ```

 *NOTE*: The `plmc` code also allows to compile with parallelization enabled (see readme in the subdirectory).
-This can be achieved by substiting `make all` in the command above with `make all-openmp`.
+This can be achieved by substituting `make all` in the command above with `make all-openmp`.
 However, the parallel implementation crashed our machine (not just the program, but the complete server) repeatedly.
 We did not invest any time in debugging it and just used the single-core version.

 ## Reproducing Results